-The country will also set a floor price on carbon and “lobby for deeper EU carbon cuts in line with a 1.5°C global warming limit,” Climate Home reports.
+The Netherlands will phase out coal power by 2030, set a carbon floor price and lobby for deeper EU carbon cuts in line with a 1.5C global warming limit.